vishnaka/fourm/README.md

 Please setup .env file
 <br>
 <br>
-Admin user can post question and normal user can repy answer
+Admin user can post question and normal user can reply answer
 <br>
 Use the following user as admin
 <br>